How To Make Cold Brew Coffee At Home

 Step 2: Mix the coffee and water

 Put the ground coffee into either a container or a French press, then add water.
 For a good ratio, you need to add 1 cup of water for every ounce of coffee.
-You can experiment with different ratios to find your preferred coffee taste; for example, if you like the coffee to taste a bit stronger, you can go with a ratio of 2 ounces of coffee per 1 cup of water.
+You can experiment with different ratios to find your preferred coffee taste.
+For example, if you like the coffee to taste a bit stronger, you can go with a ratio of 2 ounces of coffee per 1 cup of water.

 Mix the coffee and water